spudz68/-Dayz-Deer-Isle-Complete-Vehicles-Boosted/README.md

 Includes Loot will spawn in pristine.
 No food decay.

 messages.xml
-Includes Simple server countdown to restart message. ( Restarts every 4 hours.)
+Includes Simple server countdown to restart message. ( server restarts every 4 hours.)

 Follow These steps, Vehicles will spawn in complete , with items in the trunk.